‘'I have never done it before, so I think I can'

 Who are you?

 My name is Saskia van Herwaarden, maiden name Van Dijk; I was born in 1963 in Maastricht from a Danish mother and a Dutch father.
 During my early childhood, from 1966 till 1971, we lived in England, hence my love for the English language and the United Kingdom.
 Every long Summer holiday of my entire youth we spent in Denmark together with our Danish family.
 I therefore regard Denmark as my second home.
-These days I live in the Dutch countryside, an area called The Betuwe, together with my husband and our two black labradors.
+After having lived in Maastricht, Paris, Rotterdam and Amsterdam, I moved to the countryside over 25 years ago.
+These days I share a home with my husband and our two black labradors, in the community of West-Betuwe.

 Where do you work and what do you make?

 How come your weblog is in English?

 I have kept a blog since 2011 called ‘‘Tales from the BirdHut’.
-The main language is English as the first online group I participated in has member spread out all across the globe and our shared lingua franca is English.
+The main language is English as the first online group I participated in has members spread out all across the globe and our shared lingua franca is English.

 Any future plans?